OpenSLO/OpenSLO/README.md

   displayName: string # optional
 spec:
   description: string # optional up to 1050 characters
-  type: string # predefined type e.g. Prometheus, Datadog, etc.
-  connectionDetails:
+  <<dataSourceName>>: # e.g. cloudWatch, datadog, prometheus (arbitrary chosen, implementor decision)
       # fields used for creating a connection with particular datasource e.g. AccessKeys, SecretKeys, etc.
       # everything that is valid YAML can be put here

 ```